Our school aims to meet its obligations under the public sector equality duty by having due regard to the need to:

 During the first meeting of the Equality Ambassadors, the pupils did an equality audit of school, reviewing our learning environments as well as reviewing the books in the school library.
 They also spent time speaking to members of staff about their role in ensuring equality in school.
 We spoke to Jill (our School Cook) about how she caters for different dietary needs and also Mrs Garner (our Business Support Officer) about how we cater for visitors with different disabilities.
 Please read our meeting notes below to find out more about our findings and plans for the future.

-During the second meeting of the Equality Ambassadors, we revisited some of the actions from the previous meeting.
+During the second meeting of the Equality Ambassadors, we revisited some of the actions from the previous meeting, including, ordering new books linked to equality for our school library (please see photographs below).
 We then discussed our Spring assembly and what we would like to include in it - we have decided that alongside the assembly we would like to design a video displaying equality at our school.
 Finally, we collected some opinions from the group about our collective worship and assemblies.
 See our meeting notes below for more details.